linnykoleh/Spring/Notes.md

 #### factory-bean

-- To use a factory object to create a bean, the factory-bean and factory-method attributes are used.
+- To use a factory object to create a bean, the `factory-bean` and `factory-method` attributes are used.
-- first one points to the object used to create the bean, and the other specifies the method name that returns the actual result

 ```xml
 <beans>